Structured Video-Language Modeling with Temporal Grouping and Spatial Grounding: Experiments

 \subsubsection{Video Question Answering}

-VQA results on two open-ended datasets MSRVTT-QA and MSVD-QA are shown in Table \ref{tab:qa}.
-To enable \ours to deal with the VQA task, we add a fusion head adapted from BUTD~\cite{anderson2018bottom} by integrating video and text features with simple linear layers.
+VQA results on two open-ended datasets are shown in Table \ref{tab:qa}.
+To enable \ours to deal with the VQA task, we add a fusion head adapted from BUTD~\citep{anderson2018bottom} by integrating video and text features with simple linear layers.
 Then a classifier is inserted after the fusion module to perform question answering as a classification problem.
-Compared with previous methods which leverage particular architectures for VQA or include a complicated fusion encoder, \ours is the most efficient and flexible for various vision-language tasks.
-Meanwhile, \ours achieves on-par or even better performance with selected baselines, with the accuracy of 43.5\% (1.4\% lift) and 45.2\% (0.7\% drop) on MSRVTT-QA and MSVD-QA respectively.
-Note that due to data restrictions shown in Table \ref{tab:stats}, the training sets are not complete as original ones and we believe the performance of our method can be further improved if trained on more VQA pairs.
+Compared with previous methods which leverage particular architectures for VQA or include a complicated fusion encoder, \ours is the most efficient and flexible for various vision-language tasks. \ours achieves better performance than competing methods with the accuracy of 43.5\% (+1.4\%) and 46.4\% (+0.5\%) on MSRVTT-QA and MSVD-QA, respectively.